 These are just 5 of the many questions I must answer before I’ve completed a diabetic eye exam.
 These are also 5 very important reasons why diabetic must have a yearly, dilated eye examination.
 This holds true for all levels of diabetes, controlled or uncontrolled.
 If we could get more diabetics to stick with yearly exams, there is a great likelihood we could reduce the long-term impacts of the disease on the eyes through early detection and treatment of diabetes-related eye conditions.

-If you think you might be at risk for diabetes related eye complications, please request an appointment here so our doctors may help determine proper treatment.
+If you think you might be at risk for diabetes related eye complications, please contact us so our doctors may help determine proper treatment.